-Our Articles of Association provide that the presence of shareholders, in person or by proxy, holding at least a majority of all the shares entitled to vote at the time the meeting proceeds to business constitutes a quorum for purposes of convening the 2020 Annual General Meeting and voting on all of the matters described in the notice of meeting.
+Our Articles of Association provide that the presence of shareholders, in person or by proxy, holding at least a majority of all the shares entitled to vote at the time the meeting proceeds to business constitutes a quorum for purposes of convening the 2020 Annual General Meeting and voting on all of the matters described in the notice of meeting, except for the matter in Agenda 5, for which our Articles of Association require the presence of shareholders, in person or by proxy, holding at least two-thirds of the share capital recorded in the Commercial Register to constitute a quorum for purposes of action upon that matter.
 Abstentions and "broker non-votes" will be counted as present for purposes of determining whether the relevant quorums at the meeting are satisfied, so long as the broker has discretion to vote the shares on at least one matter before the 2020 Annual General Meeting.